SiminaB/SiminaB.github.io/_posts/2018-12-10-Year-in-review.md

 I had actually read a preprinted version of the paper and had a comment on an example that considered Duchenne muscular dystrophy, a disease that I have worked on before.
 I asked
 [Casey Greene](https://twitter.com/GreeneScientist) about it and he encouraged me to go ahead and make the edits on GitHub.
 I ended up contributing enough to the new version to be listed as an author.
 (January 19)
 * My [commentary comparing biocuration to systematic reviews](http://ascopubs.org/doi/full/10.1200/PO.17.00175) was accepted in JCO PO.
 I felt good about this since this was again something that I had been thinking about for a while now so I decided at some point last year to just put my thoughts on paper.
 I had some general ideas so came up with a short draft, then recruited some other super knowledgeable folks to flesh out the details.
-This is the first time this kind of work has come together for me.
+This is the first time this kind of project has come together for me.
 (January 19)
 * By the end of February, I already had 4 papers accepted (the "deep review," the commentary paper, 2 other collaborative papers.)
 * I gave a talk a Brown University, invited by my friend, former NCI postdoc colleague, and coauthor Orestis Panagiotou.
 (April 10)